nhsx/SynPath/README.md

   in the case where the Environment attribute is a nested object (such as the Environment `interactions` attribute.)

+Note that each environment must have the following required attribute:
+  - environment_id : Union[str, int]: Unique ID for the environment.
+There are many other optional attributes, see the documentation for the `EnvironmentAgent` class in `patient_abm.agent.environment`.

-Each environment must have a unique `environment_id`.
+Each environment in the list must have a unique `environment_id`.

 Each environment's
 `interactions` attribute is a list of strings referring to functions in the